fri-datascience/course_ids/docs/02a-Introduction_to_Docker.md

 Parameter *depends_on* created dependencies between containers, so the application container will be started after the database container is running.
 Be aware that this is based on the time when service is initializing, so if database script initialization takes a long time, the database service may run later than the application service.

-With the volumes parameter we map a specific folder in the container to a named volume *db_databases* - this folder will contain the database data.
+With the *volumes* parameter we map a specific folder in the container to a named volume *db_databases* - this folder will contain the database data.
 We also define a network named *dsnet* with the bridge configuration and therefore both containers will be able to communicate with each other.

 To run the *docker-compose* configuration, run `docker-compose up` (for detached mode add parameter *-d* at the end).
 Both containers should be created and running - to verify, navigate to [http://localhost:8787](http://localhost:8787) and add some employees.
 Data should be persistent and stored into the database.

-To shut down the containers, press CTRL+C (or run `docker-compose down` if you started containers in a detached mode).
+To shutdown the containers, press CTRL+C (or run `docker-compose down` if you started containers in a detached mode).

 #### Image registries {#registries}

-We have already mentioned that there exist already prepared images, which can be retried from the public repositories.
+We have already mentioned that there exist prepared images, which can be retried from the public repositories.
 Repositories can be public or private.
 Two main public registries are [Docker Hub](https://docs.docker.com/docker-hub) and Docker Cloud.
 Docker Hub is the default registry where Docker looks for images.
 Docker clients connect to Docker repositories to download (*pull*) images for use or upload (*push*) images that they have built.

 We have published the image of the first example in the repository *szitnik/docker-ds-app* ([link](https://hub.docker.com/r/szitnik/docker-ds-app)).
 You can pull the image (*docker pull* command) or run it directly with the command: